Frequently Asked Questions

 Graduating students do not need a ticket to attend their congregation.

-You will collect your tickets from The College on the day of your congregation.
+You will collect your tickets on the day of your congregation.

 Will there be additional tickets available?

 If any additional tickets become available, we will email you with information on how to access them.

 You may still bring additional guests with you as those without a ticket to the auditorium can watch your congregation in the live feed room on the ground floor of the Great Hall.

 Can I bring children to the congregation?

 Yes, children are admitted to the congregation, all children aged 2 and above require their own ticket.